Howard University College of Medicine maintains the No. 1 ranking for Most Diverse Medical Schools

 “Howard School of Business is proud to see our rankings continue to rise among the best business programs in the country,” said Anthony D. Wilbon, Ph.D., dean of Howard University School of Business.
 “Our students and faculty have worked hard over the past year to uphold a standard of excellence and I am glad that our efforts are being recognized and respected.
 We are consistently innovating the way we approach education, as evidenced by our ever-expanding online offerings and we are excited for what the future holds.”

-The College of Medicine ranked No. 1 for Most Diverse Medical Schools for the X year in a row and jumped to No. 49 in the ranking for Most Graduates in Primary Care Specialties.
+The College of Medicine ranked No. 1 for Most Diverse Medical Schools and jumped to No. 49 in the ranking for Most Graduates in Primary Care Specialties.

 “For more than a century, Howard University College of Medicine has been providing students of high academic potential with a medical education of exceptional quality and thereby preparing future physicians and scientists to serve the underserved,” said Hugh E. Mighty, MD, Howard University College of Medicine dean and senior vice president of clinical affairs.
 “We are delighted that many of our programs saw notable gains in this year’s U.S. News & World Report rankings.”